Legit-Health/medical-device-sdk-php/Readme.md

 Unlike diagnosis support requests, severity assessment requests support the following additional arguments:

 - `scoringSystems`: an array of strings with the names of the scoring systems to be calculated.
-It supports all codes returned by the `Questionnaire` classes within the `LegitHealth\MedicalDevice\MedicalDeviceArguments\Params` namespace.
+It supports all codes returned by the `Questionnaire` classes within the `LegitHealth\MedicalDevice\Arguments\Params` namespace.

 - `questionnaires`: an object of the `Questionnaires` class with the answers required for practitioner or patient input.
 For psoriasis, the `surface` value is needed when creating an `ApasiLocalQuestionnaire` object.